Deal with depression without feeling defeated

-Are you losing interest in the things you used to love and struggling to get motivated on the smallest of tasks?
+Are you losing interest in the things you loved and struggling to get motivated on the smallest of tasks?

-You might have no idea why you’re feeling like this or you may have a hunch but still don’t know how to overcome it.
-For most people, feelings of depression improve over time and counselling can help speed up the process by putting you back in control of what can feel like an overpowering condition.
-Read on to find out how we could do that.
+You might have no idea why you’re feeling like this or you’ve got a hunch but still don’t know how to overcome it.
+For most people, feelings of depression improve over time and counselling can speed up the process by putting you back in control of what feels like an overpowering condition.

 It can be difficult asking for help…

-Your thoughts, feelings, relationships and life circumstances, no matter how complicated they are, we’ll work to understand how they’re connected.
+Your thoughts, feelings, relationships and life circumstances.
+No matter how complicated they are, we’ll work to understand how they’re all connected.

 2) Then we’ll look at what isn’t happening:-

-3) Then we’ll put into practice what you’ve learnt:-
+3) Then we’ll put into practice the things you’ve discovered:-

 Over the course of our work we’ll uncover the strengths and resources you do have and combine that with what you’ve learnt about yourself and your needs.
 You’ll learn ways to balance your thoughts and feelings to help you make new choices and feel more connected, satisfied and happier in the life you lead.